mcsee/Software-Design-Articles/Articles/AI Coding Tips/AI Coding Tip 006 - Review Every Line Before Commit/readme.md

 10. Add or update tests for the new functionality (ask the AI for help)
 11. Write a clear commit message explaining what changed
 12. Only then [commit the code](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/AI%20Coding%20Tips/AI%20Coding%20Tip%20001%20-%20Commit%20Before%20Prompt/readme.md)
-13. You are not going to lose your job (by now)
+13. You aren't going to lose your job (by now)

 # Benefits 🎯